GPUOpen-Tools/isa_spec_manager/documentation/api_tutorial.md

 **Note**: The `V_FMA_F32` instruction is represented using two dwords (2 x 32-bit).
 Thus, from the given sample instructions of the shader, two instructions are decoded.

 ## D. Decoding a whole shader in disassembly format.
 The API can also decode a whole shader in AMD's disassembly format.
 Decoding an entire shader in disassembly format is conceptually similar to the use case C above; the shader in disassembly format is essentially a stream of instructions.
-We'll now use an API to decode this stream of instructions directly from a file that was disassembled by the LLVM compiler.
-Consider decoding the shader disassembly file "example_shader_disassembly".
+We'll now use an API to decode this shader from a RDNA 3 disassembly file that contains a single shader disassembly.

 ### Step 1: Create a vector of `InstructionInfoBundle`.
 To obtain the decoded information, we pass an empty data structure `amdisa::InstructionInfoBundle`.